2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/procedures/2024-02-28-push-to-github.md

 {% include figure image_path="/assets/images/posts/vscode-source-control-pre-commit.png" caption="Add a commit message and click the **Commit** button." alt="VS Code commit changes" class="third" %}

 Okay, you've committed everything locally.
 This is normally where you would see a button that says **Sync Changes 1 ⬆**.
-However, since I told you not to include a *.gitignore* or *README.md* file when you created the repo, GitHub had no initial files and didn't both creating a branch.
+However, since I told you not to include a *.gitignore* or *README.md* file when you created the repo, GitHub had no initial files and didn't bother creating a branch.
 However, as soon as you committed files locally, Git created a local branch named **main**.
 Now you have a local branch named main but no corresponding branch in GitHub so Git is confused.
 Luckily, there is an easy fix which is to run this command.

 ``` shell
 git branch --unset-upstream